gap-packages/RepnDecomp/paper.md

 matrices involved in a semidefinite program for computing bounds on the crossing number of complete graphs [@deklerk:2007].
-Our package can also be applied to other problems mentioned by @deklerk:2007, including the computation of bounds for the Lovász ϑ (and related ϑ') numbers for graphs, and the truss topology design problem described in
-@kanno:1970 for trusses with suitable symmetries.
+Our package can also be applied to other problems mentioned by @deklerk:2007, including the computation of bounds for the Lovász $\vartheta$ (and related $\vartheta'$) numbers for graphs, and the truss topology design problem described in @kanno:1970 for trusses with suitable symmetries.

 The algorithms used to implement this package are not all original.
 One algorithm for decomposing representations is original